Budapest Ferenc Liszt International Airport

-It offers international connections primarily within Europe, but also to Africa, to the Middle East, and to the Far East.
+Although Ferenc Liszt primarily offers international connections to other European cities, destinations in North America, Africa, the Middle East, and East Asia are also served.
 In 2024, the airport handled 17.6 million passengers.
-The airport is the headquarters and primary hub for Wizz Air and base for Ryanair.
-In 2012 it experienced a significant drop in aircraft movements and handled cargo, primarily due to the collapse of Malév Hungarian Airlines earlier in the year, hence lost a large portion of connecting passengers.
-It had been the hub for Malév until the airline's bankruptcy on 3 February 2012.
+It is the headquarters of and primary hub for Wizz Air and a base for Ryanair.
+It was the primary hub of Malév Hungarian Airlines until the airline's bankruptcy on 3 February 2012, which initially caused a significant drop in connecting passengers, flights, and cargo.

 Name

-Originally called Budapest Ferihegy International Airport (Budapest Ferihegy Nemzetközi Repülőtér), on 25 March 2011 it was officially renamed Budapest Liszt Ferenc International Airport in honour of the Hungarian pianist and composer Franz Liszt (Modern Hungarian: Liszt Ferenc).
-Popularly, the airport is still called Ferihegy as before.

-Ferihegy is the name of the neighbourhood around the airport.
-The name is derived from that of Ferenc Xavér Mayerffy (1776–1845), the former owner of an estate who established vineyards and contributed to the development of viticulture in Pest-Buda.
-"Feri" is a diminutive form of Ferenc while "hegy" means mountain.
-In fact, the area is almost totally flat; but originally there was a 147 m high sandy hillock which was levelled in the 1940s during the construction of the airport.
+Ferihegy is the name of the neighbourhood around the airport, after Ferenc Xavér Mayerffy (1776–1845), the previous landowner who established vineyards and contributed to the development of viticulture in Pest-Buda.
+"Feri" is a diminutive form of Ferenc.
+"Hegy" means mountain: though the area is almost totally flat, a 147 m sandy hillock was levelled during construction of the airport in the 1940s.